-To request their own information people should make a subject access request under the Data Protection Act, and not through FOI.
-You can find out more here: The right of access
+To request their personal information people must make a subject access request under the Data Protection Act, and not through FOI.
+You can find out more here: The right of access.

 If your query relates to the Disclosure and Barring Service (DBS), formally Criminal Records Bureau (CRB), please visit www.gov.uk/criminal-record-checks-apply-role

 If the information is not already available you can make a request by contacting us.